madanyc/workfront-learn.en/help/administration-and-setup/email-and-in-app-notifications/admin-set-up-automatic-reminders.md

 ---
 title: How to Set Up Automatic Reminders
-description: Learn how to create automatic reminders to notify Adobe Workfront users that work assignment planned completion dates are approaching or have passed.
+description: Learn how to create automatic reminders to notify users that work assignment planned completion dates are approaching or have passed.
 feature: System Setup and Administration
 activity: deploy
 type: Tutorial